The 10 Most Boring Places In Indiana For 2025

 Just like in all U.S. States, there are definitely some boring places within Indiana’s’ borders.
 You know the places where everyone has an AARP card and the most exciting thing they do all day is post a picture of their grandchild on Facebook.

-Like Porter, for instance.
+Like Wabash, for instance.
 In our latest analysis, we found that this city was the most boring city in all of Oklahoma according to Saturday Night Science.
-But don’t feel bad if you’re a resident of Porter.
+But don’t feel bad if you’re a resident of Wabash.
 There are plenty of other boring, lackluster places in Indiana as well.

 Here they are.
 Try not to jump out of your seat with excitement.